 Things that make a person more likely to get pressure sores include:

-Poor nutrition.
-A diet that doesn't have enough protein can lead to unhealthy skin
+- Poor nutrition.
+A diet that doesn't have enough protein can lead to unhealthy skin and slow healing.

 How are pressure sores diagnosed?

 A doctor can diagnose a pressure sore by examining it.

 In some cases, a doctor may want to do tests such as:

 - Blood tests to check for infection or to see if you are getting enough protein in your diet.

 - A skin and wound culture, to identify germs that may be infecting the skin or wound.